mmistakes/made-mistakes-jekyll/_posts/2013-05-24-johnawells-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @johnawells"
+title: "Kind of looks like Slenderman no?"
 description: "PaperFaces portrait of @johnawells drawn with Paper by 53 on an iPad."
 image: paperfaces-johnawells-twitter-lg
 thumb: paperfaces-johnawells-twitter-150.jpg